 Many people who have asthma also have chronic rhinitis, sinusitis, or rhinosinusitis.
 These conditions are long-term inflammation or swelling of the nose, sinuses, or both.
 The sinuses are air-filled pockets in the bones around your nose.
-Rhinitis can occur without sinusitis.
-Sinusitis usually doesn't occur without rhinitis.
+Rhinitis can happen without sinusitis.
+Sinusitis usually doesn't happen without rhinitis.
 That is why the term rhinosinusitis is used.

 Rhinitis and rhinosinusitis have many causes.
 The cause may be a virus, bacteria, fungus, or an allergy.
 If the cause is allergies, the same allergens may cause nasal, sinus, and asthma symptoms.

 The symptoms of chronic rhinitis or rhinosinusitis include:

 Postnasal drip or drainage in the throat